 Types Of Spiders That Come Out In Autumn

 As temperatures cool and leaves begin to change, the fall season brings about shifts in the behavior and activity of various spider species.
-In your area, you’re most likely to see these spiders in the fall:
+In Spokane, WA and Coeur d'Alene, ID, you’re most likely to see these spiders in the fall:

 American House Spider